 As many of us across the UK are now a nation of homeworkers, coupled with the fact our resident lounges that were once a haven for homeworking have temporarily closed, we here at Get Living wanted to share some top tips for adjusting to work life away from the office and how not to let the job take over your home.

-What makes our tips stand out from the crowd is that earlier in the year, before our lives were dictated by a virus, we did some digging to uncover what issues UK office workers had when it came to homeworking and how many of you would jump at the chance.
+What makes our tips stand out from the crowd is that earlier in the year, before our lives were dictated by a virus, we did some digging to uncover what issues UK office workers had when it came to homeworking and recorded the popularity of remote working as an ideal workplace benefit. many people would like the option of remote working as a work benefit how many of you would jump at the chance.
 We’ve used this insight to give you the most relevant and beneficial advice we can and it’s safe to say we’ve got plenty of time on our hands to refine the art of homeworking.

 1) Utilise your commute time